 It is wise to presume BPSS is required, unless the customer confirms otherwise.
 Many defence audits have highlighted inconsistent or missing BPSS records across supply chains, so taking a cautious approach is better for compliance.
 For most defence sector suppliers, the answer is simple.
 You will normally need BPSS whenever:

-• The contract involves routine access to UK Government Department, including Ministry of Defence sites, systems or information
+- The contract involves routine access to UK Government Departments, including Ministry of Defence sites, systems or information

 What BPSS Checks and What It Does Not Check